Why is retinol so beneficial for your skin?

-As the new year begins, I wanted to take a new approach to the ad hoc blog posts of the previous years.
-I remain hopeful that the regular posting will continue well into 2019 to help you achieve your new health and beauty goals.
+As the new year begins, I wanted to take a new approach to the blog posts of the previous years.
+I remain hopeful that these informative posts will continue to help you achieve your new health and beauty goals.

 My aim in the skincare ingredient series is to educate you a little bit more about some of the ingredients that can be found in your skincare products.

 You have probably heard about Retinol if you keep yourself up to date with the latest beauty trends.
 2018 saw the explosion of this super vitamin, but do you really know much about it?
 And do you know how it works on your skin?

 I thought I would explain some of the myths around it and how it works so that the next time you book a facial or invest in a product you’ll be properly clued up about one of the industry’s most popular ingredients.

 Derived from vitamin A, part of a group of chemicals called retinoids.
 Retinol may also be referred to as retinaldehyde.

 Vitamin A is a powerful antioxidant which has some impressive results when it’s used to treat skin conditions like acne.
 The type of retinoid you’ll find in a prescription acne treatment is different to the type you will come across in a salon treatment or an over the counter skincare product.
 The effects are similar.

 Retinoids work by unclogging your pores when you apply them to your skin.
 It allows other products to penetrate deeper and also helps to reduce the number of flare ups you have because they stop the dead skin cells from building up.

 You can buy creams to treat acne or provide anti ageing benefits without a prescription.
 The Dermaquest Retinol Peptide Youth Serum exfoliates, whilst encouraging the skins production of collagen to help reduce the appearance of fine lines and wrinkles.

 Why is retinol so beneficial?